50 States Initiative

 Partnering with award-winning documentary filmmaker Joe Fab, Executive Director Cheryl Rattner Price and The Butterfly Project are calling for all 50 states to mandate Holocaust education in the public schools, to combat a rise in hate crimes nationwide that spiked around the presidential election.

-The call for the public to lobby local government for Holocaust education in public schools is beginning with an initial 100-day phase, in which we are seeking to partner with Holocaust museums across the country and organizations such as the Anti-Defamation League and Facing History & Ourselves that currently focus on Holocaust education.
+The call for the public to lobby local government for Holocaust education in public schools is beginning with an initial 100-day phase, in which we are seeking to partner with Holocaust museums across the country and organizations that currently focus on Holocaust education.
 We will increase our reach with schools and institutions, starting with getting the word our through our network of participants with the new film and school conferences.

 We originally issued the call on Tuesday, January 24, 2017, during a screening at the JCC Manhattan of our documentary film, NOT The Last Butterfly.
 The film tells the story of The Butterfly Project and serves as a call-to-action for viewers to join us in our mission.